 What's going on?
 It's not just that your nemesis didn't understand what you said.
 It's that he or she had no interest in understanding.

 "Malignant narcissists aren't always intellectual masterminds--many of them are intellectually lazy.
-Rather than taking the time to carefully consider a different perspective, they generalize anything and everything you say, making blanket statements that don't acknowledge the nuances in your argument or take into account the multiple perspectives you've paid homage to," Thought Catalog says, summing up this behavior.
+Rather than taking the time to carefully consider a different perspective, they generalize anything and everything you say, making blanket statements that don't acknowledge the nuances in your argument or take into account the multiple perspectives you've paid homage to," Arabi says, summing up this behavior.

 To counter it, "hold onto your truth and resist generalizing statements by realizing that they are in fact forms of black and white illogical thinking."